Effects of concurrency on epidemic spreading in Markovian temporal networks: Discussion

 \section{Discussion}

 We investigated three models of edge dynamics.
 They allow us to generate cases with different amounts of concurrency while keeping the probability that each edge is active (i.e., $q^*$) and the structure of the aggregate network the same.
 We theoretically evaluated the concurrency of each model and compared it among the models.
-Then, we numerically observed using the stochastic SIR model that the final epidemic size is larger in the model with the higher concurrency (i.e., models 2 or 3 compared to model 1) if the infection rate is near or below the epidemic threshold, while the epidemic size is smaller when the concurrency is higher for large infection rates.
-Furthermore, the concurrency has a larger impact on the final epidemic size near the epidemic threshold when $q^*$ is smaller (i.e., with $q^*=0.1$ than with $q^*=0.5$).
+Then, we numerically observed using the stochastic SIS and SIR models that quasi-equilibrium fractions of infectious nodes and the final epidemic size, respectively, were larger for the edge dynamics models with the higher concurrency (i.e., models 2 or 3 compared to model 1) if the infection rate was near the epidemic threshold.
+In the SIS model, the epidemic threshold was also smaller when the concurrency was higher.
+These effects of the concurrency surrounding the epidemic threshold were larger when the edge dynamics is slower, i.e., with $q^*=0.1$ than with $q^*=0.5$.
+At the same time, we found that the effect of concurrency on epidemic spreading was modest up to our numerical efforts.
+It was particularly the case for the BA model and the collaboration network, which are more realistic than the ER random graph in terms of the heterogeneity in the node's degree.
+Furthermore, high concurrency suppressed epidemic spreading at large infection rates.

 A previous study numerically showed that concurrency has a greater effect on increasing an epidemic potential in sparser networks \cite{Moody}.
 They measured the epidemic potential defined by the proportion of ordered pairs of nodes that are reachable in the sense that it is possible to travel from one node to the other node along a time-respecting path in the given temporal network composed of time-stamped edges.
-Our results are consistent with theirs because the effect of concurrency on enhancing epidemic spreading is stronger when $q^*$ is smaller in all the cases investigated (see Figs.~\ref{fig:1p_vs_2} and \ref{fig:1dp_vs_3}).
+Our results are consistent with theirs because the effect of concurrency on enhancing epidemic spreading is stronger when $q^*$ is smaller in all the cases investigated (see Figs.~\ref{fig:sis_1p_vs_2}, \ref{fig:sis_1dp_vs_3}, \ref{fig:1p_vs_2}, and \ref{fig:1dp_vs_3}).
 The larger effect of concurrency on epidemic spreading for sparser networks may be because networks with large $q^*$, which leads to a large number of edges, have more time-respecting paths from an infectious node to susceptible nodes transmitting infection even in the absence of concurrency \cite{Moody}.